Lea Ved: Career

-After graduating from Juilliard, Ved joined the RUBBERBANDance Group, a contemporary hip-hop dance company in Montreal.
+After graduating from Juilliard, Ved joined the RUBBERBAND, a contemporary hip-hop dance company in Montreal.
 In 2015 she was a nominee for choreography at the Rolex Mentor & Protégé Arts Initiative.
 She was featured in a work titled Brain, The Inside Story which was exhibited at and produced by the American Museum of Natural History.
 She left RUBBERBANDance Group in July 2016 to join the Royal Swedish Ballet as a contemporary dancer.
 She danced with the Royal Swedish Ballet until June 2018, having reached the rank of second soloist in 2017.
 While at the ballet, she also worked as a choreographer for Gothenburg opera’s dance company.
 She was also chosen as a selected choreographer of the Royal Swedish Ballet's National Collaboration in 2018.
 While at the ballet, she performed the role of Julia in Mats Ek's contemporary ballet Julia and Romeo.
 She also danced in Alexander Ekman's Midsommarnattsdröm, Sharon Eyal's Bill and Half Life, and Wim Vandekeybus's PUUR.
 In August 2018 she joined Nederlands Dans Theater.
 As a dancer at Nederlands Dans Theatre, Ved has led workshops teaching the company's repertoire.

 Ved has also continued to work with Victor Quijada, teaching the RUBBERBANDdance method and assistant directing and staging the company's repertoire at Springboard Danse Montreal, USC Kaufman School of Dance, the University of North Carolina School of the Arts, and Domaine Forget.
 She has also hosted creative workshops at The Playground NYC and No)One Art House in Los Angeles.
 Ved has choreographed with L-E-V Company, Hofesh Shechter, and Crystal Pite.

 In April 2018 Ved's work titled These Parts We Cannot Hold was performed at the Skånes Dansteater in Malmö, Sweden.